whitebrandon/portfolio-with-node-and-express/README.md

-# TECH DEGREE PROJECT #6 | STATIC NODE.js AND EXPRESS SITE
+# STATIC NODE.js AND EXPRESS SITE

-a COURSE BY TREEHOUSE

-JS CODE by Brandon White | white.brandonsean@gmail.com

 A portfolio site to show off the projects I've built.